Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 The following steps will guide your through the upgrade procedure:

 1. Find the current agent release in the [agent release note](/docs/amplify_relnotes).
 Then replace `{agentVersion}` with the current agent release, below.
-2. Download the agent binary:
+2. Download the agent binary: (Robert, even if I replace axway.jfrog.io with repository.axway.com, the following are not valid)
-    * discovery agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/{agentVersion}/discovery_agent-{agentVersion}.zip" -o discovery_agent-{agentVersion}.zip`
+    * discovery agent (Robert?): `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/{agentVersion}/discovery_agent-{agentVersion}.zip" -o discovery_agent-{agentVersion}.zip`
-    * traceability agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/{agentVersion}/traceability_agent-{agentVersion}.zip" -o traceability_agent-{agentVersion}.zip`
+    * traceability agent (Robert?): `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/{agentVersion}/traceability_agent-{agentVersion}.zip" -o traceability_agent-{agentVersion}.zip`
 3. Stop the agent or the agent service.
 4. Archive the previous agent binary in case you need to revert back to the previous version.
 5. Replace the binary with the new one contained in the zip file that was downloaded from Step 1.